cliffordlawas/ExerciseV1/README.md

 ###  Development FAQ

-Current Limitation is that current user is still static data and it is not connected to the database yet.
+Current limitation is that user data is still static and it is not connected to the database yet.
 In order to login, you may update the spring security  xml configuration file or you can use  **ford** as username and password for your credentials.
 ```
 	<authentication-manager>